SAP-samples/low-code-applications/exercises/rap/exercises/ex99/README.md

    ![Logon to System](images/130_create_a_new_abap_project.png)

-5. In the *Project Name* screen you can choose an individual name for your project or leave the default value proposed by ADT.
+5. In the *Project Name* screen leave the default value proposed by ADT.

-   TODO: Come up with a proper project name

    ![Project Name](images/140_create_a_new_abap_project.png)